Guide

 Quick answer

-A beginner hypertrophy program should train major muscle groups 2-3 days per week, use repeatable exercises, start with modest volume, and progress reps or load gradually.
+A beginner hypertrophy program should be almost boring: train major muscle groups 2-3 days per week, use repeatable exercises, start with modest volume, and progress reps or load gradually.

-You do not need an advanced split to start building muscle.
-You need a plan you can perform well, recover from, and repeat long enough to measure progress.
+You do not need an advanced split, intensifiers, or failure training to start building muscle.
+You need a plan you can perform well, recover from, and repeat long enough to learn the lifts and measure progress.

 How to use this guide